kutukvpavel/GPIBServer/README.md

  - Simple controller/instrument simulator project available to assist debugging.

 # Limitations
- - No branching or jumps in the script are supported (intentional choiсe to keep things simple, conditional branch and jump implementstion would require a complete rewrite of script execution logic and probably a storage format reevaluation);
+ - No branching or jumps in the script are supported (intentional choiсe to keep things simple, conditional branch and jump implementation would require a complete rewrite of script execution logic and probably a storage format reevaluation);
- - Currently, all controllers are expected to be identified as serial ports (though this is not that hard to generalize, I just don't happed to have any non-serial-port controllers to work with);
+ - Currently, all controllers are expected to be identified as serial ports (though this is not that hard to generalize, I just don't happen to have any non-serial-port controllers to work with);
  - This project is a work in progress.
 No extensive testing was done under any OS but Windows, though all the dependencies are cross-platform.

 # Quick Start